 Night to Shine in Bethlehem

-Red tuxedo jackets, sequins, professional make-up, fancy hair styles and shined shoes, and smiles mixed with loud music all meant a lot fun for the special needs folks attended the prom-themed dance party Feb.
-10 at the MusikFest Café in Bethlehem.
+Red tuxedo jackets, sequins, professional makeup, fancy hair styles and shined shoes and smiles mixed with loud music all meant a lot fun for the special needs folks who attended the prom-themed dance party recently at the MusicFest Café in Bethlehem.

 The annual Night to Shine event was back with 644 honored guests and volunteers.

 The Village People’s “YMCA” was one of the many fun songs that had young and old out on the dance floor.

 The annual event was reprised after a two-year COVID-induced hiatus.
 This year’s production was at SteelStacks, a move from its previous venue in Allentown at the Palace Center.

 Riverbend Community Church in Allentown near the Lehigh Valley International Airport was the host and organizer of the Night to Shine event sponsored by the Tim Tebow Foundation.

 “For us, it is an opportunity to bring our community together, to remind ourselves how valuable they are.
 They are often forgotten and neglected,” Pastor Joe Velarde, the energetic young spiritual leader of the church said.